Hitakashi/Hitbox-Chat-Doc/user.md

             "params":{
                 "channel":"CHANNEL",
                 "name":"USERNAME or don't send this",
-                "token":"Users Auth Token or don't send this" }
+                "token":"Users Auth Token or don't send this", "isAdmin":false
+            }
         }
     ]